Pengeszikra/callbag-take-to-finally/README.md

 # callbag-take-while

 Callbag operator which emits values emitted by the source as long as each value satisfies the given predicate, and then completes as soon as predicate is not satisfied.
+But call lastly function before callbag is over.
+This operator forked from: [Andarist: takeWhile](https://github.com/Andarist/callbag-take-while)

 ## Example